GSA/fedramp-automation/src/validations/constraints/STYLE.md

     <context>
         <!--
             The target(s)  of this context's metapath is less specific than the other.
-To be conformant to the developer, guide this context MUST come before the first context in the example, not after it.
+To be conformant to the developer guide this context MUST come before the first context in the example, not after it.
         -->